MartinDachev/ProgrammingWork/README.md

 # ProgrammingWork
 Homeworks, Exams, Algos and Data Structures

-Lots of hours & sweat spend on learning and writing these!
+Lots of hours & sweat spent on learning and writing these!